 Our Tequila Tour

-We had been told of the Tequila tours while on our house sit in Lake Chapala and as the town sits only 30 miles northwest of Guadalajara (our next stop) we of course had to add a visit to our itinerary.
+We had been told of the Tequila tours while on our house sit in Lake Chapala and as the town sits only 30 miles northwest of Guadalajara (our next stop) we, of course, had to add a visit to our itinerary.
 There are several ways to get there which I’ve listed below but we chose to go with Tequila Tours as they had good reviews on Tripadvisor and offered a discount for online booking.

 At 9 am we were picked up at our hotel by a minivan along with six other visitors, the driver and our bi-lingual, and very funny, tour guide, Alejandro.
-After a scenic and informative 40 minute drive the landscape changed and we found ourselves in the highlands of Jalisco surrounded by fields of blue-green, spiky agave plants.
+After a scenic and informative 40-minute drive the landscape changed and we found ourselves in the highlands of Jalisco surrounded by fields of blue-green, spiky agave plants.

 Here we made our first stop at an agave farm just outside of Tequila, Mexico where we learned all about the farming and harvesting process.
 A very very precise and arduous task.
 Our host, Ismael is a maestro Jimador (the name for an agave farmer) for Jose Cuervo.
 Ismael had been taught to farm agave by his Father and had been hard at it for over 45 years.
-His pride and passion for his work was obvious as he demonstrated the various stages and tools required to farm this ancient plant and prepare it for the distillery.
+His pride and passion for his work were obvious as he demonstrated the various stages and tools required to farm this ancient plant and prepare it for the distillery.

 The ‘pineapple’, or heart, of the agave is the part of the plant that gets cooked down and distilled to create tequila.
 Good tequila is 100% agave whereas as some other tequila (like Cuervo Gold) is only 51% agave and the rest is other sugars such as beet.
 This is what contributes to the bad hangovers.